sciclon/EBS_Snapshots/README.md

 Finally I decided to create a program more flexible, centralized and easy to administrate.

 The main idea is to have a centralized program to rule all the EBS volumes and snapshots.
-Besides yuo can  hook your code before running each snapshot and after it.
+Besides you can  hook your code before running each snapshot and after it.